DataDog/integrations-core/docs/developer/meta/ci.md

 ddev validate ci
 ```

 This validates that all CI entries for integrations are valid.
-This includes checking if the integration has the correct codecov config, and has a valid CI entry if it is testable.
+This includes checking if the integration has the correct [codecov][codecov-home] config, and has a valid CI entry if it is testable.

 !!! tip
     Run `ddev validate ci --fix` to resolve most errors.